Weltmeister W6

-The Weltmeister W6 is a battery electric mid-size crossover SUV that is manufactured by the Chinese NEV manufacturer WM Motor (Chinese: 威马汽车) under the brand Weltmeister.
+The Weltmeister W6 is a battery electric mid-size crossover SUV produced by the Chinese NEV manufacturer WM Motor (Chinese: 威马汽车) under the brand Weltmeister.
 Mass production of the W6 began in January 2021.

 Overview

-The design of the Weltmeister W6 was originally previewed by the Weltmeister Evolve Concept during the 2019 Auto Shanghai.
+The design of the W6 was originally previewed by the Weltmeister Evolve Concept during the 2019 Auto Shanghai.

-The production version W6 was developed in cooperation with Baidu, and is equipped with unmanned autonomous parking technology.
+The production version of the W6 was developed in cooperation with Baidu, and is equipped with unmanned autonomous parking technology.
 The W6 is capable of performing self-driving functions under specific scenarios using Baidu’s Apollo platform.
 The Apollo platform feature a Qualcomm 8155 chipset, 5G connectivity, seven cameras, five radars and 12 ultrasonic sensors.

 In terms of range, the W6 is equipped with a 65 kWh battery for 520 km of NEDC range.